rrutt/cb-bread/README.md

 In order to let the installation script rebind the Couchbase Node SDK binary modules, you _must_ have Python 2.7.x (where "x" is any point release): [Download Python](https://www.python.org/downloads/).

+You must also be using Node.js version 10.
+This release has been tested on Windows 7 and Windows 10 using Node.js version 10.10.0

 ### _Notes for Windows:_

 You will need to add **C:\Python27** to your **PATH** variable, and possibly logout and login again for this change to take effect.